 - 5.72 Land at Hackwood Farm, lies on the western boundary of Derby City.
-The site adjoins the northern edge of Mickleover and lies to the north side of the former Great Northern railway line which is now a Sustrans route. - 5.73 The site offers an opportunity to deliver a sustainable urban extension along with land in Derby City, as the site in South Derbyshire alone is not sustainable.
-As such, the site will only be developed subject to Derby City Council allocating the adjacent land for housing in their Local Plan. - 5.74 The Highways Agency had previously stated concerns regarding any development to the west of Derby due to the impact it would have on the A38.
-Since our Preferred Growth Strategy consultation, the Government have announced its intention to support Highways Agency schemes including improvements to the A38 junctions, subject to value for money and viability considerations. - 5.75 The site only being developed in combination with the Derby City site allows for a more sustainable site to be developed; better services and facilities can be provided that either site alone cannot provide.
+The site adjoins the northern edge of Mickleover and lies to the north side of the former Great Northern railway line which is now a Sustrans route. - 5.73 The sites offer an opportunity to deliver a sustainable urban extension along with land in Derby City as the site in South Derbyshire alone is not sustainable.
+As such, the site will only be developed subject to Derby City Council allocating the adjacent land for housing in their Local Plan - at time of the writing a decision on allocation had not been made. - 5.74 The Highways Agency had previously stated concerns regarding any development to the west of Derby due to the impact it would have on the A38.
+Since our Preferred Growth Strategy consultation the Government have announced its intention to support Highways Agency schemes including improvements to the A38 junctions subject to value for money and viability considerations. - 5.75 The site being developed only in combination with the Derby City site allows for a more sustainable site to be developed where better services and facilities can be provided that either site alone cannot provide.
 The site will also offer potential local highways improvements, better linkages across the Mickleover to Egginton Greenway and additional primary school provision which will benefit new and the existing residents of Mickleover.
-Some elements of the policy listed below may be provided on the Derby City site but for completeness, they are all listed.

 - A Residential development on Land at Hackwood Farm, Mickleover for around 290 dwellings. - B The Council will require the below listed site specifics and accordance with other Local Plan policies: - The site lies on the edge of Derby City and the allocation of the South Derbyshire element for 290 dwellings is conditional on the City allocating adjacent land in their Local Plan.
-In this event, it will be important that there is a comprehensive approach to the development of this cross boundary site; - ii) The northern and western boundaries of the site will require a green buffer and landscaping to help soften the housing development against the rural landscape and create a new defensible boundary;
+In this event, it will be important that there is a comprehensive approach to the development of this cross boundary site; - The northern and western boundaries of the site will require a green buffer and landscaping to help soften the housing development against the rural landscape and create a new defensible boundary;

-- iii) The existing landscaping elements to the south and east of the site should be retained subject to highway improvement or secondary site access that would be required; - iv) The site should provide high quality links into the existing cycle route, rights of ways and also the residential area to the south through a pedestrian/cycle bridge provided across the Mickleover to Egginton Greenway, which is likely to be in Derby City.
-The Greenway is a local wildlife site whose nature conservation interest should be protected and links maintained with the surrounding green infrastructure network; - v) Development in South Derbyshire should connect to any housing development or housing allocation to the east of the site within Derby City; - vi) The development should embrace high design standards that reflect the rural landscape beyond the site, particularly along Radbourne Lane and to the west of the site within South Derbyshire; - vii) Contributions towards the development of a new primary school that is likely to be within the Derby City part of the site; - viii) A new local centre on site to help meet the needs of the site; - ix) Improvements to the junction of Station Road and Radbourne Lane; - x) The urban extension shall not adversely impact upon the setting of nearby Radbourne Hall.
+- iii) The existing landscaping elements to the south and east of the site should be retained subject to highway improvement or secondary site access that would be required; - iv) The site should provide high quality links into the existing cycle route, rights of ways and also the residential area to the south through a pedestrian/cycle bridge provided across the Mickleover to Egginton Greenway.
+The Greenway is a local wildlife site whose nature conservation interest should be protected and links maintained with the surrounding green infrastructure network; - v) Development in South Derbyshire should connect to any housing development or housing allocation to east of the site within Derby City; - vi) The development should embrace high design standards that reflect the rural landscape beyond the site particularly along Radbourne Lane and to the west of the site within South Derbyshire; - vii) Contributions towards the development of a new primary school that is likely to be within the Derby City part of the site; - viii) A new local centre on site to help meets the needs of the site; - ix) Improvements to the junction if the Station Road and Radbourne Lane; - x) The urban extension shall not adversely impact upon the setting of nearby Radbourne Hall.